Exploring Data-Driven Customer Science in The Context of Great Customer Experience

 I came across the term, “data-driven customer science” for the first time when I read it in an article that appears in the American Marketing Association.
 I’m not quite sure why specifically, but it was love at first read.

 “This is where a new structure, born of data-driven customer science, comes in,” the author, Emilie Kroner, tells us.
 “The seven pillars of customer centricity provide a framework for action, giving companies the insights needed to track, measure and improve in seven core areas.”
-Kroner, during the time in which the article was written, was working for Dunnhumby as their head of organization engagement for the consumer markets.
+At the time the article was written, Kroner was working at Dunnhumby.
+She held the position of Head of Organization Engagement for the consumer markets.

 However, for the conversation here today, we will focus on the very first focus area Kroner covers in the article: experience.